 Even if you haven’t had to fix any electrical problems in your home, you should still regularly check your electric panel, but how can you tell when it needs to be upgraded?

-If your panel shows signs of rust or scorching, that is a definite indication that something needs to be fixed or upgraded, but there are other signs and instances that can show you that your electrical system is ready for something new.
+If your panel shows signs of rust or scorching, that is a definite indication that something needs to be fixed or upgraded, but there are other signs and instances that can show you that your electrical system is ready for a new electrical box.

 How to Tell When to Upgrade Your Electrical Panel